zenkay/personal-blog/wp-content/plugins/simple-share-buttons-adder/readme.txt

 == Changelog ==

+= 3.1 =
+* Titles and twitter text issues resolved for those experiencing problems with certain characters

+= 3.0 =
+* CSS scripts now loaded within the HEAD tag!
+* Improved loadtime!
+* Note that the URL functionality has been temporarily removed, pending it's improvement.
+* Fixes a clash with a function name from another plugin

 = 2.9 =
-* Fizes a clash of a function name with other plugins.
+* Fixes a clash of a function name with other plugins.
 * Fixes blank URL for Twitter when Bit.ly limit is exceeded.

 = 2.8 =